Cecil-Zhang/Gathering/docs/programming languages/R cheatsheet.md

 # Segement Indexing
 df[1:10,] # get the first 10 rows with all columns df[c(r1, r2, ..), c(c1, c2, ..)] # gives the sub-matrix/sub-dataframe of selected rows and columns
-df[c(T, F, T, ..), c(F, F, T, ..)] # gives the sub-matrix /sub-dataframe for selected rows and columns corresponding to the “T” values df[df[,2]<40, ] # gives the sub-matrix /sub-dataframe with those rows whose 2nd column is less than 40 df$age[df$age<40] <- 30 # setting with selective indexing
+df[c(T, F, T, ..), c(F, F, T, ..)] # gives the sub-matrix /sub-dataframe for selected rows and columns corresponding to the "T" values df[df[,2]<40, ] # gives the sub-matrix /sub-dataframe with those rows whose 2nd column is less than 40 df$age[df$age<40] <- 30 # setting with selective indexing